aappddeevv/scalajs-reaction/README.md

 scala.js implementation is kept intentionally similar to ReasonReact so that its documentation applies to this project.
 However, you skip the ReasonReact documentation because this library uses simple scala/scala.js friendly constructs to create your user interface.
 Read on...

-This library is small and focuses on hooks.
+This library is small and focuses on simple js functions that use hooks.
 Hooks are described on the [react](https://reactjs.org/docs/hooks-reference.html) page.

 scalajs-reaction emphasizes:

 - Easy to learn/use.
+Your component is just a standard scala.js js function.

-- Integration into an existing project by making it easy to import/export components
+- Integration into an existing project by making it easy to import/export components.
+You just export the function.

 - Easy to fit into
   existing application including those using global state-managed solutions such